danieluhl/astro-blog/src/content/blog/2024/keyboard-shortcuts-notes.md

 - for devs, cmd+alt+i opens chrome dev tools and cmd+shift+c jumps straight to element selection and opens dev tools
 - cmd+[1..9] jump to tab
-- make new google docs by entring in the address bar: "docs.new", "sheets.new", "slides.new", or "meet.new"
+- make new google docs by entering in the address bar: "docs.new", "sheets.new", "slides.new", or "meet.new"

 Say you're on a web page and you want to go to a different page: